maxrtorres/blitznote/PRIVACY_POLICY.md

-# Privacy Policy
+# BlitzNote Privacy Policy
-This app does not share, store, or transfer your personal data to places other than the local storage on your device.
-All data obtained from you is erased if you clear this app's data or uninstall this app.
+This app does not collect or share any user / device data.
+Any user / device data this app stores is permanently erased if you clear the app's data or delete the app.